Liberia to give two doctors trial drug, Ebola toll at 1,013

 The WHO has said the epidemic will likely continue for months as the region's healthcare systems struggle to cope and has appealed urgently for funding and emergency medical staff.

-Ivory Coast, the economic powerhouse of French-speaking West Africa, on Monday banned air travelers from the three countries worst-hit by the Ebola outbreak and ordered its flagship carrier Air Cote d'Ivoire to cease flights to and from them.
+Ivory Coast, the economic powerhouse of French-speaking West Africa, on Monday banned air travellers from the three countries worst-hit by the Ebola outbreak and ordered its flagship carrier Air Cote d'Ivoire to cease flights to and from them.
 Ivory Coast has not registered any cases but is seen as vulnerable given its shared borders with Guinea and Liberia.
+(Full Story)

 The virus has since spread to Nigeria via a passenger from Liberia who collapsed in the busy Lagos airport in late July and later died.
 Nigeria now has more than 10 confirmed Ebola cases, its health minister said on Monday.